UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

     # For Mac and Linux
     docker run -it image_2:v1

     # For windows in gitbash
     winpty docker run -it image_2:v1

-:code:`Step 8:` Press `q` to quit the animation.
+:code:`Step 8:` Press :code:`q` to quit the animation.

-Now run :code:`docker images` and check the sizes of both your images.
-Small size images are more portable than large size for the same task.
+Now run the command :code:`docker images` and check the sizes of both your images.
+Small size images are more portable than large size.
+So in this case we will prefer second example.